Staff at New Zealand embassies can help you in several ways if you get into difficulties overseas but there are some limitations.

 - provide you with financial assistance, except in a real emergency and subject to very strict conditions

-- become involved in civil disputes.
+- become involved in commercial disputes or civil litigation.

 For more detail, see the section When things go wrong.